18F/cv_faq/_content/k12-childcare/planning-and-preparedness/what-steps-should-my-school-take-if-a-student-or-staff-member-shows-symptoms-of-covid-19.md

 excerpt: "K-12 schools and childcare program administrators: Planning and preparedness"
 ---

 You should establish procedures to ensure students and staff who become sick at school or who arrive at school sick are sent home as soon as possible.
-Keep sick students and staff separate from well students and staff until sick students and staff can be sent home.
+Keep anyone sick separate from well students and staff until the [sick person can be sent home](https://www.cdc.gov/coronavirus/2019-ncov/if-you-are-sick/steps-when-sick.html).